NEU-DSG/wwp-public-code-share/fulltext/Element-Tokenizer-README.md

 This might seem like a small step, but it can be very important.
 Essentially, in this step you are setting the namespace for the schema that the XSLT is pulling from.
 Certain corpora (like the WWP) have customized XML encoding and this affects the names of certain elements.
 It is a good idea to always check namespaces.
 The element tokenizer utilizes the WWP namespace as the default, but can be easily changed following the above steps.

 ## Element Names
 The next section that is important to pay attention to for the Element Tokenizer is the element name.
 The default element name for the tokenizer is `<persName>`.
-To tokenize the contents of different elements, simply change the element name.For example:
+To tokenize the contents of different elements, simply change the element name.
+For example:

 `<xsl:template match="(placeName)">`